 Panzer Dragoon Orta

-Panzer Dragoon is a an on-rails shooter developed by SEGA.
-In this game you play as Orta, a girl who’s been imprisoned her whole live until she’s suddenly released by a dragon.
+Panzer Dragoon is an on-rails shooter developed by SEGA.
+In this game you play as Orta, a girl who’s been imprisoned her whole life until she’s suddenly released by a dragon.
 On the back of this mythical beast you fight against the empire who’s trying to kill you.
-Your dragon is able to shift between different forms with varying speeds and power and you’ll have to master these as the game is no pushover as even the normal mode presented a decent amount of challenge.
+Your dragon is able to shift between different forms with varying speeds and power and you’ll have to master these as the game is no pushover: even the normal mode presented a decent amount of challenge.
 The game was very well received upon release, but the PAL version of the game was prone to crashing at certain points and they have never been able to fix this.
 The BC program would allow them to finally release this product without any flaws.

 Jet Set Radio Future

 This sequal to Jet Set Radio (DreamCast) was another game SEGA released for the Original Xbox.
 Your character is part of a gang who inline-skates around a futuristic version of Tokyo trying to cover up rival gangs’ graffiti.
 Outside of the fun, fast paced traversal the game was also well known for its electric soundtrack and cell-shaded graphics.
 Especially the latter usually ages well as there is less chance for pixels to show up on our (now bigger) screens.
 The game was received very well by critics and those who played it, but somehow didn’t have stellar sales results.
 If they make this BC and offer a digital purchase, perhaps some new life can be breathed into this series.